Anders Pålsson’s explanation of his own still extant North Sámi drum, confiscated in 1691

 A professionally made English transcription of the court proceedings of all the witchcraft trials in Finnmark in the seventeenth century, including this one, can be found in The Witchcraft Trials in Finnmark, Northern Norway, 2010 by Liv Helene Willumsen.
 The translation is made by Katjana Edwardsen, guided by Willumsen’s scholarly analysis of the source text.
 This translation captures the meaning of the text well, but I have nonetheless made my own translation here, following the same principles as with the other source texts.
 This translation is more literal, preserving more of the ambiguities and stylistic features and failings of the original.
 I use idiomatic translation when that provides a truer representation of the sense, but have avoided paraphrasing merely to achieve a more fluid language, limiting this to what is required in order for the text to be understandable and not much less grammatically correct than the original.

 In the Danish of the time there are some words that cannot be consistently translated to the same English word in all instances.
-On of these is the verb bede, which can mean both ask and pray.
+One of these is the verb bede, which can mean both ask and pray.
 With the preposition om it is always ask for; with til it is likewise pray to.
 When in a compound with the latter, it means worship.
 Here I have used the term that makes the most sense rather than using objective grammatical criteria.
 The phrase tro paa literally means believe in, but could also be rendered have faith in or perhaps even worship.
 Here I have chosen the literal translation in order to avoid confusion with the abovementioned compound word.
 As usual I translate the compound word Runebomme — here unusually spelled runne bome — simply as drum rather than the more literal magic drum.
 The reason is that frequently repeating an adjectival phrase is much more marked than doing so with a compound word, and would therefore misrepresent the emphasis.
 Note also that the part of the compound meaning drum is not a commonly used word for a drum in itstelf, and is rarely seen alone, except when closely following the compound form.

 When there are obvious omissions in the source text, I have supplied what is missing in square brackets.
 Punctuation that is not missing is normalised without such indication.
 Square brackets are also used when I have found brief inline comments necessary.
 In the second to last paragraph, both kinds are used heavily.
 This has several omissions of pronouns and prepositions, two instances of using superfluous negation with the word forbid as if it meant demand, and three words that in context implies much more than the corresponding words would do in English.